85

 Raymond Lafon 2021 (barrel sample) 93p

-Tasted in April 2022.
-Very small yields here due to the not-to-kind weather.
-It was gentle and elegant wine with botrytized aromas of sweet grapefruit, peach and apricot.
-Fine acidity, vibrant, finesse and honeyed finish.
-A wine that I'm pretty sure will put on weight and intensity after ageing in barrel and gain a higher rating.
+Tasted twice - last time in April 2023.
+Consistent notes.
+Tiny yields here due to the not-to-kind weather.
+It was gentle and elegant wine with botrytized sweet grapefruit, peach, and apricot aromas.
+Fine acidity, vibrant, finesse, and honeyed finish.
+A wine that I believe will put on weight and intensity after aging in a barrel and gain a higher rating.

-Raymond Lafon 2020 (barrel sample) 95p
+Raymond Lafon 2020 94p

-Tasted in June 2021.
-It was a very stylish wine with a botrytised aroma of sweet pineapple, guava and mango, rich, elegant, excellent acidity, sophisticated touch, and long finish.
+Tasted twice - last time in April 2023.
+Consistent notes.
+It was a stylish wine with a botrytised aroma of sweet pineapple, guava, and mango, rich, elegant, excellent acidity, sophisticated touch, and long finish.
 Impressive performance from this consistent property.
+In April 2023, it tasted sugary and with lighter intensity of flavors.

-Raymond Lafon 2019 95p
+Raymond Lafon 2019 94-95p

 Raymond Lafon 2018 94-95p